TheRealSFBae/MonkeyOnWynton/README.md

 # Monkey on Wynton

-Doing this alone?
+Porting Monkey to Wynton on my own?
 Impossible without a huge time investment.
-Working with a "ported" Monkey that the bioinformatics core established?
+Working with a ported Monkey that the Gladstone bioinformatics core established?
 Easy.
 Well, sort of.

 Executable location on Wynton: `/wynton/group/gladstone/biocore/MonkeyPipeline/monkey_agw`